About the Vibrance Studies

 Study Participation

-Participation in the Vibrance Studies lasts up to approximately 21 weeks and consists of the following:
+Participation in the Vibrance-1 Study and the Vibrance-2 Study lasts up to approximately 21 weeks, and the Vibrance-3 Study lasts up to approximately 16 weeks.
+The Vibrance Studies consist of the following:

 Screening Period

-This period lasts up to six weeks.
+In all the Vibrance Studies, this period lasts up to six weeks.
 Participants will be evaluated to see if they are eligible to join one of these studies.
-A two-week medication washout occurs during this period, meaning participants will stop taking their standard narcolepsy medication for two weeks and will be closely monitored by the study team.
+A two-week medication washout occurs during this period, meaning participants will stop taking their standard narcolepsy or IH medication for two weeks and will be closely monitored by the study team.
 One mandatory in-clinic overnight stay is required during this period.
 During this period, participants will undergo a sleep study (polysomnography), and a Maintenance of Wakefulness Test.

 Treatment Period

-This period lasts six weeks for the Vibrance-1 Study and eight weeks for the Vibrance-2 Study.
+This period lasts six weeks for the Vibrance-1 Study, eight weeks for the Vibrance-2 Study, and eight weeks for the Vibrance-3 Study.
 Participants will be randomized to receive one of three doses of the study drug or a placebo to be taken once daily.
-During this period, one mandatory in-clinic overnight stay is required, and participants will undergo a sleep study (polysomnography) and a Maintenance of Wakefulness Test.
+During this period, one mandatory in-clinic overnight stay is required.
+Participants will undergo a sleep study (polysomnography) and up to two Maintenance of Wakefulness Tests.

 Open-Label Extension Period